tiensonqin/predictionio-sample/README.md

 [http://docs.prediction.io/current/installation/index.html](http://docs.prediction.io/current/installation/index.html)

 #### Add your App to PredictionIO
 Go to the web admin panel of PredictionIO Server at http://<yourhost>:9000/.
 Follow on-screen instruction to add the first app.
 Now an app key can be obtained from the control panel.
-You need this key for clojure test.
+Put the app-key into src/predictionio-sample/utils.clj#line4

 #### Create a Prediction Engine
 Next, you need to create a Prediction Engine under the new app.
 Each engine deals with one specific prediction problem.
 Let's start by creating an Item Recommendation Engine (itemrec) and name it engine1.